 The Big Buddha and Po Lin Monastery

-The Big Buddha sits 34 metres high and facing north to look over Chinese people, this majestic bronze Buddha draws pilgrimages from all over the world.
-Po Lin Monastery is one of the most important Buddhist sanctums that is home to many devoted monks.
+The Big Buddha sits 34 metres high, facing north to look over the Chinese people, and draws pilgrims from all over the world.
+Po Lin Monastery is one of the most important Buddhist sanctums and is home to many devoted monks.
 The monastery has three bronze Buddha statues representing his past, present and future lives.
 The Wisdom Path nearby is a wonderful walk to admire the verses written from the centuries old Heart Sutra on 38 wooden steles.

 Getting the Ngong Ping 360 Cable Car to get to the Big Buddha is a great way of access.
-If you are feeling adventurous, it is definitely take the Crystal Cabin (glass floor) to enjoy the spectacular view of the beautiful Lantau Island and South China Sea.
+If you are feeling adventurous, definitely take the Crystal Cabin (glass floor) to enjoy the spectacular view of beautiful Lantau Island and South China Sea.

 Wong Tai Sin Temple

-Wong Tai Sin Temple is one of the most important temple to Hong Kong people.
-It is rumoured to be the most accurate fortune telling and praying place for people.
-Each Chinese new year, government officials go to temple and pray for good fortune for this bustling city.
+Wong Tai Sin Temple is one of the most important temples to people from Hong Kong.
+It is rumoured to be the best fortune telling and praying place for people.
+Each Chinese New Year, government officials go to the temple and pray for good fortune for this bustling city.
 The way to get your fortune in the temple is simple.
-You hold on to a bamboo cylinder of 100 numbered wooden sticks and kneel under the gods in the temple, asking for your wish , then shake the cylinder until one stick drop out.
-You then take this stick to a fortune teller so they will explain your.
-English speaking fortune teller are available.
+You hold on to a bamboo cylinder of 100 numbered wooden sticks and kneel under the gods in the temple, ask for your wish , then shake the cylinder until one stick drop out.
+You then take this stick to a fortune teller to explain your answer.
+English speaking fortune tellers are available.

-Lan Kwai Fong and Soho is the place to experience Hong Kong’s buzzing nightlife.
+Lan Kwai Fong and Soho are the places to experience Hong Kong’s buzzing nightlife.
 This neighbourhood is packed with upscale clubs and restaurants, and boasts some of the best bars and parties in Asia.
-Revellers wander from bar to bar and every place is filled with people intent to party the night away.
-Whereas, Wan Chai region has a different vibe as it is known as more of a red light district filled with gentlemen’s club, sports bar and some famous rooftop bars.
-The area have a more relax vibe compare to the neighbouring busy Soho.
-On the other side of the Victoria Harbour, Tsim Sha Tsui is also full of life at night and it has the one of the oldest live jazz bar in Hong Kong (Ned Kelly’s Last Stand).
+Revellers wander from bar to bar and every place is filled with people partying the night away.
+Whereas, Wan Chai region has an altogether different atmosphere, as it is known as more of a red light district filled with gentlemen’s clubs, sports bars and some famous rooftop bars.
+The area has a more relaxed feeling compared to neighbouring Soho.
+On the other side of the Victoria Harbour, Tsim Sha Tsui is also full of life at night and has the one of the oldest live jazz bars in Hong Kong – Ned Kelly’s Last Stand.

-If you really fancy a quieter place for a drink with a view, rooftop bars are definitely recommended as an option for you to relax.
-Hong Kong has the highest rooftop bar Ozone at 118/F in the world after all.
+If you really fancy a quieter place for a drink with a view, rooftop bars are a definite recommendation.
+Hong Kong has the highest rooftop bar, Ozone at 118/F, in the world after all.